goshansp/fedora-iot/README.md

 should we wait for 6.18 to go with fedora-iot or is there a way to deploy fedora-iot to rpi5 today?

-# Next
-Is it possible to inject the copr/dwrobel-kernel into /boot? ... how can we achieve that?

 # Todo
 - add rpi5 device tree, ...
 - test network, usb